 When you create a certificate, you must decide whether to create a Development Certificate (used only for testing), or a Production Certificate, which you use to distribute your app via the App Store.

 Tip: Create a Production Certificate.
 While either certificate type works for development, Production Certificates make it easier to release your app to the App Store.

 To add the certificate to a keychain, locate the certificate file and double-click it.
 This opens the Keychain Access program.
 If you get a popup with the message “Do you want to add the certificate to a keychain?”, choose login and click the Add button.

 To create apps using Unity Cloud Build, you must convert your certificate file to a p12 file.
 A p12 file is a file that contains your private key and certificate and is used to sign your code.
-Typically, if you are developing a project in native Xcode, this process is handled for you behind the scenesA Scene contains the environments and menus of your game.
+Typically, if you develop a project in native Xcode, this process is handled behind the scenesA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary.

 To generate a p12 file:

 On your Mac, open up your Finder and in Applications/Utilities, open the Keychain Access program.

 In the left-hand column, under keychains, verify that Login is selected.

 In the left-hand column, under Category, verify that My Certificates is selected.
 In the main Keychain Access pane, select your certificate.